falcn-io/falcn/docs/obfuscated-code.md

 # Obfuscated Code Detection

-TypoSentinel flags high-entropy and obfuscated code segments that may hide malicious payloads.
+Falcn flags high-entropy and obfuscated code segments that may hide malicious payloads.
 Review flagged files and verify encoded content is legitimate.

 ## Indicators
 - High Shannon entropy in file or windowed spans